-Greg Moose, a Pennsylvania native/Texas transplant, is in his 4th year as the Assistant Director of Bands at Aubrey Middle School and Aubrey High School as well as his 4th year as a Texas music educator.
+Greg Moose, a Pennsylvania native/Texas transplant, is in his 5th year as the Assistant Director of Bands at Aubrey Middle School and Aubrey High School as well as his 5th year as a band director.
 His responsibilities at AHS include assisting with the Marching Band, the Symphonic Band, and the Concert Band.
 His responsibilities at AMS include directing the Concert Band and Jazz Band; teaching beginner low brass; and assisting with the Symphonic Band.

 Since his appointment to Aubrey ISD, Mr. Moose established the AMS Jazz Band program in 2018.
 Under his leadership, the AMS Concert Band earned Sweepstakes at University Interscholastic League (UIL) Concert & Sight-reading Contest in 2019.

 Prior to serving in Aubrey ISD, Mr. Moose was very active as both an educator and performer.
 He grew and maintained a private low brass studio of 60+ students at various schools in Frisco and Little Elm ISDs from 2011-2016.
 Mr. Moose has served frequently as a masterclass clinician and low brass marching technician for various schools in Texas, Ohio, and Pennsylvania.
 As an avid performer, he has played in orchestras in various states across the US and provinces in Canada to include but not limited to the Amarillo Symphony Orchestra (TX), the Salina Symphony (KS), the Greenville Symphony Orchestra (PA), the Warren Philharmonic Orchestra (OH), and the American Wind Symphony (US and CAN).